1. AION guide

 AION’s benchmarking results highlight its effectiveness in addressing diagnostic challenges, handling complex cases, and supporting clinical laboratories in managing their workflows.
 Its continuous validation process ensures alignment with current standards and regulatory requirements, contributing to its reliability as a tool for genetic diagnostics.
 These findings underscore AION’s potential to improve diagnostic workflows and deliver better outcomes for patients with rare genetic diseases.

 The comparison between GRCh37 and GRCh38 reference genomes illustrates AION’s adaptability across different genomic assemblies, with advanced annotation resources in GRCh38 contributing to improved prioritization outcomes.
-While current limitations in CNV datasets present challenges, AION demonstrates strong diagnostic capabilities, achieving high sensitivity and precision across diverse scenarios.
+With expanded real-world CNV cohorts (GRCh37 n=53; GRCh38 n=36) and updated analyses, AION demonstrates high sensitivity, stable PPV and favorable rank across builds;while the dependence on HPOs is less pronounced than in earlier assessments, including HPOs remains strongly recommended to optimize prioritization and streamline clinical review.
 Ongoing efforts to expand clinical datasets, particularly for GRCh38, will further enhance its validation and address existing gaps.

 The results of these evaluations position AION as a state-of-the-art solution in genomic medicine.
 Its analytical and clinical performance showcases AION’s ability to deliver accurate, efficient and actionable insights for rare disease diagnostics.
 By bridging analytical precision with real-world applicability, AION sets a new standard for the integration of artificial intelligence in clinical genomics, reaffirming its value as a transformative tool for modern medicine.